David Álvarez (artist)

-David Álvarez (born c.
-1979) is the creator of the comic strip Yenny and illustrator and storyboard artist for DC Comics, Looney Tunes series, Disney and other companies.
+David Álvarez (born 1976) is the creator of the comic strip Yenny and illustrator and storyboard artist for DC Comics, Looney Tunes series, Disney and other companies.

 Early years

 Álvarez was born in San Juan, Puerto Rico.
 As a child, he enjoyed drawing and by the time he was five years old, he would spend hours on end watching Disney Movies.
 He tried to draw the characters that he saw with unusual expressions on their faces. Álvarez received his primary and secondary education in his hometown.